dragosdehelean/Pipeline_OCR-Export_Rapoarte_PDF/README.md

 - `config/quality-gates.json` is the single source of truth for thresholds and limits.
 - All artifacts are stored under `data/` (gitignored).
 - `.env.local` stays local and is gitignored.
+- Client server-state is managed with TanStack Query.